spang-lab/FastqPuri/README.md

 $ docker run -v $PWD:/tmp fastqpuri ./pipeline.sh
 ```

-Note that this intends to generated the results in the docker
+Note that this call generates results in the docker container
-directory /tmp and store them also after closing the docker in the
+directory /tmp and stores them also after closing the docker container
-current local directory.
+in the current local directory.

 ## Contributors